Khushi-bioinfo/Sequence-Alignment/README.md

-Aligning sequences with multiple and paiwise sequence alignments
+Aligning sequences with multiple and pariwise sequence alignments